• Home

 Core studies are in English, Mathematics, Science, Religious Education, History, Geography, PDHPE.
 In Year 9, students supplement their core educational program with a choice of three electives.
 Year 10 students continue with two electives.
 Electives are chosen from the following learning areas:

-• Languages: Latin, Greek, Chinese, French and Italian
+• Languages: Latin, Classical Greek, Chinese, French and Italian

 • PDHPE: Physical Activity and Sports Studies

-• Technological and Applied Studies: Industrial Technology, Information and Software Technology, Agriculture Technology
+• Technological and Applied Studies: Industrial Technology, Computing Technology, Agriculture, Engineering Technology

 • Creative and Performing Arts: Music, Drama, Visual Arts, Photographic and Digital Media Studies